-The office’s research responsibilities include working closely with college constituencies, instructional units, and administrative units, to develop and implement a research agenda that addresses college strategic planning goals and objectives.
+The office’s research responsibilities include working closely with university constituencies, instructional units, and administrative units, to develop and implement a research agenda that addresses college strategic planning goals and objectives.
 As well, research staff members support college data collection and reporting needs as these activities relate to required state and federal accountability initiatives and compliance with state and federal laws and regulations.